"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

-Vetting third parties can be an important way to protect users, but also concentrates power and discretion of incumbent companies over ecosystems they control.
+Vetting third parties can be an important way to protect users, but it also concentrates power and discretion of incumbent companies over ecosystems they control.
 Companies in this position can use their role as security guarantor to charge developers for access or prevent competitors from reaching the market.
-Their interoperation policy choices strike a tradeoff between security, interoperation, and other business considerations that can be opaque, discretionary and (necessarily) not amenable to precise technical specification.
+Platforms' interoperation policy choices thus require striking a tradeoff between security, interoperation, and other business considerations.

-Due to the discretionary tradeoffs involved, arguments that security considerations \emph{necessitate} a particular form of vetting or security measures generally cannot be substantiated by purely technical reasoning; rather, they must refer to existing interoperation policies and the discretionary choices already present therein.
-This contrasts with security engineering concerns, which technical reasoning may suffice to substantiate.
+Due to the discretionary tradeoffs involved, arguments that security considerations \emph{necessitate} a particular form of vetting or security measures generally cannot be substantiated by purely technical reasoning.
+Rather, they must refer to existing interoperation policies and the discretionary choices already present therein.
+This contrasts with security engineering concerns, which technical reasoning may suffice to substantiate, at least in some cases.

-Let us concretize the last point with a few familiar examples: phones, personal computers (PCs),\footnote{Throughout the paper, we use ``PC'' to refer personal computers.
+We see this with a few familiar examples: phones, personal computers (PCs),\footnote{Throughout\iffullversion the paper\fi, we use ``PC'' to refer personal computers.
 We do \emph{not} use the narrower definition of PC as a personal computer compatible with the original IBM PC.
 In particular, we consider Macs to be PCs. } and video games.
 One clear strategy---arguably the only foolproof one---that would achieve the aim of protecting users from harms from third-party software would be to prevent phones from being able to download any software, and perhaps even bar them from the internet.
 Such an approach would, of course, undermine the functionality of the product and be a bad economic move.
-Existing smartphone providers strike different trade-offs, but none of them take an absolute approach.
+Existing smartphone providers strike different tradeoffs; none take an absolute approach.

-Whereas operating systems (OSs) for PCs allow users to download almost anything, video-game consoles have much more stringent control over what is allowed on the machine.
-This is not because of fundamental security distinctions between PCs and Xboxes, but rather because the respective developers of these technologies have chosen different trade-offs between security, interoperability, and other interests, taking into account the relevant application contexts.
+Whereas PC operating systems (OSs) allow users to download almost anything, video-game consoles have much more stringent control over what is allowed on the machine.
+This is not because of fundamental security differences between PCs and Xboxes, but because the respective developers \iffullversion of these technologies \fi have chosen different tradeoffs between security, interoperability, and other interests.